Eureka Skydeck, which is on the 88th floor of Eureka Tower offers spectacular floor-to-ceiling, 360-degree views of Melbourne Skyline.

 Last entry into Eureka Skydeck 88 is at 9.30 pm.

-They are open even on Christmas day, New Year’s, etc.
+The Melbourne attraction is open even on Christmas day, New Year’s, etc.

 Best time to visit Eureka Skydeck